Know Your Rights: Same-Sex Marriage

 Persons other than the spouses may obtain copies of a confidential marriage license only by getting a court order permitting them to do so.
-When a couple obtains a confidential marriage license, the only information available as a matter of public record is the fact that each of the individuals is married; who, when, and where the person married, as well as the person's address are not publicly available.
-This may be a good option for those who do not want others to know the name of their spouse or where they live.
+When a couple obtains a confidential marriage license, the only information available as a matter of public record is the fact that each of the individuals is married; who, when, and where the person married, as well as the person's address aren't publicly available.
+This may be a good option for those who don't want others to know the name of their spouse or where they live.

 The only legal way to end a marriage is to divorce.
 Typically, in order to divorce in California, at least one of the spouses must be a resident of California for at least six months, and a resident of the county in which the divorce is filed for three months, before filing a divorce petition.
-However, under a law that went into effect January 1, 2012, same-sex couples who married in California but live out-of-state (and, thus, cannot meet California's normal divorce residency requirement) can still get divorced in California if they live in a state where they cannot divorce.
-States that do not permit or recognize marriages between same-sex couples may not allow same-sex couples to obtain divorces there (although Wyoming explicitly allows same-sex spouses to divorce, and this may be possible in other states that do not otherwise respect marriages between same-sex couples).
-The Supreme Court's ruling in Windsor v.
-United States does not change that reality.
+However, under a law that went into effect January 1, 2012, same-sex couples who married in California but live out-of-state (and, thus, cannot meet California's normal divorce residency requirement) can still get divorced in California if they live in a state where they can't divorce.
+States that don't permit or recognize marriages between same-sex couples may not allow same-sex couples to obtain divorces there (although Wyoming explicitly allows same-sex spouses to divorce, and this may be possible in other states that don't otherwise respect marriages between same-sex couples).

 Registered Domestic Partnerships and Marriage